 Students are required to repeat any failed course.
 With the exception of courses with the designation "CPSO," students will be allowed to repeat a failed course once (see the "Official Letter Grading Scale").
 CPSO courses may be attempted a total of three times.
 Both the grade(s) for the failed course(s) and the repeated course(s) will appear on the transcript, but only the most recent grade will be used in calculating CGPA.
 However, the original course(s) and all repeated course credit hours are included in the maximum time frame and rate of progress calculations.
 Students may incur a fee for repeating a class(es).
 Please see a Financial Aid Representative to discuss your situation.
 Students who fail the same CPSO course three times will be dismissed from the program.
-Students who fail the same non-CPSO academic course twice will be dismissed from the program.
 Dismissed students are not eligible for readmission.